 The Department Management Technology (DMT) has received Overall ranking of 107 across India.
 It is ranked 19th in Western India, 2nd in Vidarbha & Ranked 1st in the various Institutes Affiliated to RTM Nagpur University.
 In Industry Institute Interaction category DMT has been ranked 90th position in Western India by Business world 25th June 2012.

 Vision:

-We envisage Department of Management Technology to be a Place of Learning imparting management education of highest standard, most relevant at all times to meet the needs of the industry of suitable, efficient and ethical human reseources.
+Department of Management Technology envisages to be a place of learning, imparting management education by producing quality managers of highest standard to meet the needs of the society.

 Mission: